Parents Say Staff Didn’t Call 911 After Toddler’s Finger Was Severed At Westchester Daycare Center

 The staff member also witnessed other concerning incidents.

-“In the morning a will give the wrong bottle by accident or it’ll be another child who will be changed on the changing table and will just left be standing, and they turn around quickly to do something,” the employee described.
+“In the morning a teacher will give the wrong bottle by accident or it’ll be another child who will be changed on the changing table and will just left be standing, and they turn around quickly to do something,” the employee described.
 “They’ll hold the child, but it just… you shouldn’t not have your child, um, 100 percent on surveillance.”

 In a statement sent to CBS2, daycare spokesman Gregory Salsburg said:

-“The supervisory staff member that had been in charged of day to day operations at the center has been terminated, and we have put in place executive team members with over 50 combined years of childcare experience.”
+“The supervisory staff member that had been in charge of day to day operations at the center has been terminated, and we have put in place executive team members with over 50 combined years of childcare experience.”

 The state has since lifted the suspension.
 Meantime, the Blanks are searching for new childcare and will be doing extensive research before placing little Max in someone else’s hands again.